To buy or not to buy?

-A marijuana grow box or grow cabinet is a self-contained growing space, usually light and odor proof, fitted with everything you need to grow your plants—grow lights, ventilation, hydroponics system, reflective lining, temperature and humidity monitoring, etc. It’s generally intended for the home grower.
+A marijuana grow box or grow cabinet is a self-contained growing space, usually light and odor proof, fitted with everything you need to grow your plants—grow lights, ventilation, hydroponics system, reflective lining, temperature, and humidity monitoring, etc. It’s generally intended for the home grower.
 However, unlike a grow tent, it is more of a permanent structure.

 Often, it will look entirely innocuous from the outside, perhaps even being designed to look like, for example, a filing cabinet or mini-fridge.
 These stealth grow boxes are great options if you need to hide your growing for any reason.
 (We’ve covered stealth grow boxes and stealth growing in another article.)

 As you can imagine, you can build your own from things like filing cabinets, closets, chests of drawers.
-Depending what you have to hand and how much growing space you have available in your home.
+Depending on what you have to hand in and how much growing space you have available in your home.

 But you can also buy a ready-made marijuana grow box very easily.
 Many of these will contain a hydroponics system (although some also allow growing in soil).
-They come in all different sizes, for all different budgets and incorporate various different levels of automation and technology.
+They come in all different sizes, for all different budgets, and incorporate various different levels of automation and technology.

-At the top of the range, for instance, you’ll find complete done-for-you turnkey solutions, high-tech cabinets and boxes where the growing is fully-automated.
+At the top of the range, for instance, you’ll find complete done-for-you turnkey solutions, high-tech cabinets, and boxes where the growing is fully automated.
 These are about as simple as marijuana growing gets.
 But although they’ll save you money in the long term, the upfront cost isn’t for everyone.

 Why Build Your Own Marijuana Grow Box?